igvteam/igv-webapp/README.md

 are customizable.

 * `genomes` - URL to a JSON file containing a list of genome configuration objects.
 This list populates the _Genomes_ pulldown menu.
-The default genomes file is ```resources/genomes.json```.
+The default genomes file can be found at ```https://s3.amazonaws.com/igv.org.genomes/genomes.json```.
 For a description of the genome configuration object, see the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome) .

 * `trackRegistryFile` - URL to a configuration file for the _Tracks_ pulldown menu.
 Use this to define custom track menus.
 The file contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining menu entries in the _Tracks_ pulldown menu.